- Identifying priorities for scientific research and monitoring at the project, regional and ecosystem-wide scales

 - In July 2021, the Interim Steering Committee finalized the RWSE Governance Structure.
 This document articulates a governance structure for the RWSE as a collaborative entity among four Sectors – federal agencies, state agencies, environmental non-governmental organizations, and offshore wind companies.

-- The Interim Steering Committee is currently developing an Annual Work Plan.
+- The Interim Steering Committee developed an Annual Work Plan.

 - RWSE Staff are working with the Interim Steering Committee to organize meetings of each Sector’s Caucus for early fall.